sensor-dream/APIVOF/guidelines/list-info/e-packs-in-system-fedora-34.md

 <summary>evince-thumbnailer</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Evince thumbnailer
+Short desc    : Evince thumbnailer
 URL          : https://wiki.gnome.org/Apps/Evince
-Лицензия     : GPLv2+ and GPLv3+ and LGPLv2+ and MIT and Afmparse
+License      : GPLv2+ and GPLv3+ and LGPLv2+ and MIT and Afmparse
-Описание     : This package brings the Evince thumbnailer independently from Evince.
+Descript     : This package brings the Evince thumbnailer independently from Evince.
 ```

 </details>